smeeckaert/novius_controller_front_enhancer/README.md

 Your routes are defined by an associative array pattern => action.

 The pattern is defined by segments separated by "/".
-If a segment begins by ":" it will be considered a [Parameters][].
+If a segment begins by ":" it will be considered a Parameters (see below).

 The action is the name of a public function named "action_{action}".